dustinpfister/prototype_workshops/README.md

 * new lib folder at /
 * added crawl.js in root /lib that crawls /workshops path and reads conf.yaml files.
 * improved build process using crawl.js
+* added a css workshop that just copy's over a css file from source to the target for now.

 ### Planed.